Plankton Identifier

 Select Folder Window

-When clicking on the Learning box, a folder selection window appears (Fig.3).
-Select a folder which will contain a "Learning Set" corresponding to identified objects (thumbnails) sorted into subfolders (groups) + PID files containing object data.
+When clicking on the Learning button, a folder selection window appears (Fig.3).
+Select a folder which will contain a "Learning Set" corresponding to identified objects (thumbnails .jpg) sorted into subfolders (groups) + PID files containing object metadata.

 Learning Window

 Once you have selected a valid folder for thumbnails sorting and have clicked OK, a new window appears (Fig.4).
-The left panel of this window (“Unsorted thumbs”) allows to browse the hard drives to select unsorted objects (thumbnails) and the right panel (“Sorted Thumbs”, empty for a new learning) corresponds to identified objects (thumbnails) sorted into subfolders (groups).
+The left panel of this window (“Sample Set”) allows browsing the hard drives to select samples with unsorted objects (thumbnails) and the right panel (“Learning Set”, empty for a new learning) corresponds to identified objects (thumbnails) sorted into subfolders (groups).

 NOTE: Relative size of these different panels can be changed by dragging borders.

-NOTE: In \Program Files\Plankton Identifier\Demo\Demo thumbnails_to_sort\, some folders, containing thumbnail images and the corresponding PID file, are available for exercising.
+NOTE: In \Program Files (x86)\Plankton Identifier\Demo\Sample_to_sort\, some folders, containing thumbnail images and the corresponding PID file, are available for exercising.

 Groups (subfolders) creation

-In "Sorted Thumbs" panel, folders must be created to sort the thumbnails according to their identification.
-Click on the create new folders icon (Fig4: 3).
+In "Learning Set" panel, folders must be created to sort the thumbnails according to their identification.
+Click on the Create new folders icon (Fig4: 3).
 It will open a new window which allows the selection of predefined names (Fig.5).
-If the desired name is not available, you can either select another predefined list or select “new” as name and edit it later in the “Sorted thumbs” panel.
-When you click OK, all the selected names are created as subfolder in the “Sorted thumbs” panel.
+If the desired name is not available, you can either select another predefined list or select “new” as name and edit it later in the “Learning Set” panel.
+When you click OK, all the selected names are created as subfolder in the “Learning Set” panel.
 To edit a folder name, select the folder by a single click, then click again on the name to activate edition.

 Figure 5: Create Groups Window

-NOTE 2: In "Sorted Thumbs" You can open a subfolder and create sub-subfolders in the same way.
+NOTE 2: In "Learning Set" You can open a subfolder and create sub-subfolders in the same way.
 However, creation of subfolders into subfolder is not recommended since further statistical analyses do not use tree structure as valuable information.
 Only the name of the last folder containing thumbnails will be used as identifier and complex tree structure could create more confusion than advantages.

 Thumbnails sorting